makyo/writing/anthologies/arcana/index.md

 #### **Submitting**

-Submissions accepted through <https://submit.drab-makyo.com>, and *must be anonymized*.
+Submissions accepted through email [makyo.thurstonhowlpub+arcana@gmail.com](mailto:makyo.thurstonhowlpub+arcana@gmail.com), files should be anonymized[^anonymized].
 In your cover letter, please include:

 * Which card you are submitting for
 * Details about your submission (we'd especially like to hear about your inspiration and why the card was important to you)
-* *Do not* include your name or contact information, those will be provided when registering; submission pages must remain anonymous ^^
+* Do not include name or contact information; we'll get those from your emails!

 **Submit *[here](http://submit.drab-makyo.com/1-arcana-a-tarot-anthology/)*̨** The form will be active once submissions are open!